kolappannathan/dotnet-web-api-boilerplate/README.md

  - Role based JWT authentication.
  - Web API Helpers which standardizes responses, maps errors, etc...
  - An implementation of CSV Error logger.
- - A business library and model projects for code separation.
  - A core library with the following
    - Custom data model attributes
    - Database adapter